mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

 ---
 layout: single
-title:  "Jul-2018 - Make it Fast: The Underrated Rewards of Performance Tuning"
+title:  "Make it Fast: The Underrated Rewards of Performance Tuning"
 date:   2018-07-04 12:21:29 +0000
 tags:   Misc
 ---
-**Optimising software needn't be a chore or a drudge - consider it an opportunity for some rewarding detective work!**
+_Jul 2018: Optimising software needn't be a chore or a drudge - consider it an opportunity for some rewarding detective work!_

 Many will be familiar with "Make it work; make it right; make it fast", generally attributed to Kent Beck.
 The "fast" bit trails like something of an afterthought; unlike its siblings it feels kind of _optional_, in practice anyway if not